 1. Change A Different Network

-If your safari goes blank or accidently crashes on your iPhone iPad or iPod touch after iOS 10 udpate, you can try to change a different Network and try again.
+If your safari goes blank or accidently crashes on your iPhone iPad or iPod touch after iOS 10 or iOS 11 udpate, you can try to change a different Network and try again.
 And you should make sure that your device is well connected to the Internet, no matter Wi-Fi or Cellular Network.
 If you are using Wi-Fi, make sure your router is connected to Internet and DNS settings are correct.